bencebeky/metadata/draft-beky-httpbis-metadata.md

 An endpoint that supports METADATA frames _SHOULD_ advertise that by sending SETTINGS_ENABLE_METADATA with value 1 on each connection.
 A value of 0 indicates that the endpoint does not support METADATA frames.
-A value other than 0 or 1 _MUST_ not be sent.
+A value other than 0 or 1 _MUST NOT_ be sent.
 The initial value is 0.
-For HTTP/2, SETTINGS_ENABLE_METADATA _MUST_ not be sent in any SETTINGS frame other than the first one.
+For HTTP/2, SETTINGS_ENABLE_METADATA _MUST NOT_ be sent in any SETTINGS frame other than the first one.

 An endpoint _MAY_ send METADATA frames before it learns that the peer supports them.
 For example, a proxy might chose to forward METADATA frames, or it might chose to buffer them, before it receives a SETTINGS frame.
-An endpoint _SHOULD_ NOT send METADATA frames after it learns that the peer does not support them.
+An endpoint _SHOULD NOT_ send METADATA frames after it learns that the peer does not support them.

 # Security Considerations